Customize this Chapter

 Who Will Collect and Add:

-NLC members also have access to a data tool from our partners, mySidewalk, called Seek Cities.
+NLC members can also gain access to a data tool from our partners, mySidewalk, called Seek Cities.
 Seek Cities lets you quickly identify data points for your local community, build out visualization for analysis that can inform strategic targeting of services and policy implementation.
-For more information, please visit [LINK NEEDED]
+For more information, please visit mySidewalk.

 How to Gather Local Stories

-When gathering stories from your residents, landlords and other stakeholders, remember these four key tips:
+When gathering stories from your residents, landlords and other stakeholders, remember these key tips.
+We’ve provided examples on how to plan your story-gathering.
+Select Print this Page and write in your notes to the prompts below.

 1. Make specific asks.
 Rather than simply saying “Share your housing story,” frame it with the point you’re trying to support, such as: